About my work

 My research focuses on market outcomes of agricultural intensification and land use in the tropics, and how they may impact biodiversity.

-Conversion of rainforests to farmland is a major driver of the global extinction crisis, and this is likely to worsen as the pressures to meet food demands grow with the rising global population.
+Conversion of tropical forests to farmland is a major driver of the global extinction crisis, and this is likely to worsen as the pressures to meet food demands grow with the rising global population.
 High-intensity farming is usually viewed as an effective means of reducing the need for land clearing while increasing crop production.
-However, improving crop yields may make agriculture more profitable, lower market prices and increase demands, making agricultural expansion more likely to occur.
+However, improving crop yields could make agriculture more profitable, lower market prices and increase demands, making agricultural expansion more likely to occur.
 This feedback is often overlooked.
 The emergence of high-yield agriculture in the tropics could therefore perversely increase the rate of deforestation.

 In this project, I hope to improve our understanding and explain how agricultural intensification and other market shocks could affect prices, distribution and production of crops, and ultimately, land conversion.
 I hope to predict areas vulnerable to agricultural expansion, and how this affects biodiversity loss in the tropics.